-The migration timing of coho smolts based on estimated weekly abundance at the Cheakamus RST site, indicates that in most years sampling is capturing the majority of the production, i.e. outmigration does not begin until after trap operations commence and the majority of fish have migrated before trap operations are suspended in June.
-Coho smolt migration commences in early April in all years of the study (2001-2013) with on average 15% of the run migrating by April 15th.
-The peak of migration generally occurs between May 1st and May 25th (weekly strata 11-14) when on average 55% of the estimated abundance migrates.
-On average 90% of the fish have migrated by May 31st (Figure 12 & 13).
+The migration timing of Coho smolts based on estimated weekly abundance at the Cheakamus RST site indicates that in most years sampling is capturing the majority of the production, i.e. limited outmigration occurs prior to the mark-recapture program commencing on April 1st and the majority of fish have migrated before trap operations are suspended in June.
+Prior to 2014, in all years of the study (2001-2013) an average 15% of the run has migrated by April 15th.
+The peak of migration generally occurs between May 1st and May 25th (weekly strata 11-14; generally in 3 strata) when an average 55% of the estimated abundance migrates.
+On average 90% of the fish have migrated by May 31st (Figure 12).